Skip to main content

 While the Evie focuses more on metrics surrounding the menstrual cycle and mood, the Oura Ring stands out with a more complete wellness spread and more intuitive female-focused data.

 The Evie offers menstrual cycle tracking, though it relies on user input to log periods and cycle length instead of using sensor data like skin temperature to predict cycles like Oura does.
-Although they both require paying for separate subscriptions, we also appreciated how easy it is to link Oura with Natural Cycles for additional health information.
+Although they both require separate subscriptions, we appreciated how easy it is to link Oura with Natural Cycles for additional health information.

-Oura's Gen 3 can additionally track body temperature, calories burned, comprehensive sleep data including latency and REM, blood oxygen, resting heart rate, and heart rate variability (HRV), breathing rate, respiratory rate, steps, and daily movement.
-The app also receives updates fairly frequently and allows users to update or edit any information and add info about their mood and meals.
+Both the Oura 3 and Oura 4 offer the same tracking features as the Evie, plus they can additionally track body temperature, calories burned, comprehensive sleep data including latency and REM, blood oxygen, resting heart rate, and heart rate variability (HRV), breathing rate, respiratory rate, steps, and daily movement.
+Perks of the Oura 4: It exclusively detects sleep apnea, offers real-time stress monitoring, and cardiovascular overlays.

 Sizing